Can You Buff & Polish Any Metal Surface With an Angle Grinder?

 Can you buff with an angle grinder?
 Well, if you’re considering using a high-speed angle grinder to buff and polish your beloved 77′ Ford Pinto to socially acceptable levels where the opposite sex doesn’t cackle like a gang hyenas as you roll by, go ahead, have at it.

 That said, what if you do have an angle grinder that produces lower operating speeds or even a grinder that has a variable speed control feature?
-Well, that changes everything, as you likely be able to utilize such an angle grinder for either automobile or any other relatively delicate surface you were contemplating buffing or polishing.
+Well, that (kinda) changes everything, as you likely be able to utilize such a grinder on some more delicate surfaces that you were contemplating buffing or polishing.

 One of the very few angle grinders you could use for buffing and polishing your precious hoopty is the Bosch GWS13-50VSP.